ZIMS at Work: Managing diverse species and habitats with the Royal Zoological Society of Scotland

 Interconnected husbandry and medical records are “powerful”

+While connecting husbandry and medical care, ZIMS also provides a view of species care for individuals and groups in different locations.
 “We set ZIMS to manage two different sites but under the same organization.
-ZIMS is quite flexible so that we can manage, for example, Scottish wildcats in both places,” said Jo Elliott, Curator, Royal Zoological Society of Scotland.
+ZIMS is quite flexible so that we can manage, for example, Scottish wildcats in both places,” said Elliott.

 Traditionally, RZSS record keeping was done by registrars; keepers would write in a daily log and send a copy up to the office, where it was entered into ZIMS.
 That changed in 2019, when animal care teams at Edinburgh Zoo began entering their own records in ZIMS.